Jermaine Brooks

-Tommy Jermaine Brooks (born April 11, 1979) is a former American football defensive tackle in the National Football League for the Dallas Cowboys.
-He also was a member of the Dallas Desperados in the Arena Football League.
+Tommy Jermaine Brooks (born April 11, 1979) is an American former professional football defensive tackle in the National Football League (NFL) for the Dallas Cowboys.
+He also was a member of the Dallas Desperados in the Arena Football League (AFL).
 He played college football at the University of Arkansas.

 Early years

 Brooks attended Rancho Cucamonga, where he played as a running back, before developing into a defensive tackle.
 As a senior, he recorded 80 tackles and 10 sacks.
 He received Parade All-American, All-state, All-conference and All-district honors.
 He finished his high school career with 350 tackles and 30 sacks.

 He accepted a football scholarship from the University of Arkansas.
 As a true freshman, he tallied 6 tackles and one sack in 3 games, before suffering a season ending left knee injury.
 As a redshirt freshman, he was moved from defensive end to defensive tackle, posting 21 tackles and one sack in 10 games as a backup.
 As a sophomore, he appeared in 12 games, while collecting 24 tackles.

 As a junior, he started 7 out of 11 games, registering 56 tackles (sixth on the team), 12 tackles for loss, 3.5 sacks (led the team), 2 quarterback pressures and 2 pass deflections.
 He had a career-high 11 tackles (5 for loss) and 2.5 sacks in the upset of 17th ranked Auburn University.
 He was named to the 2001-02 Southeastern Conference Football Academic Honor Roll.

 As a senior, he missed spring practice while recovering from left shoulder surgery and was named one of the team's captains.
 He started 6 games, collecting 14 tackles (one for loss).